apache/oozie/docs/src/site/markdown/DG_CommandLineTool.md

 Once authentication is performed successfully the received authentication token is cached in the user home directory in the `.oozie-auth-token` file with owner-only permissions.
 Subsequent requests reuse the cached token while valid.

-The use of the cache file can be disabled by invoking the `oozie` CLI with the `-Doozie.auth.token.cache`false= option.
+The use of the cache file can be disabled by invoking the `oozie` CLI with the `-Doozie.auth.token.cache`=false option.

 To use an custom authentication mechanism, a Hadoop-Auth `Authenticator` implementation must be specified with the